22/4/2022

 Making your building heritage carbon neutral by 2050?
 We'd love to help!

-Together with building managers, Ingenium is taking up the challenge of making buildings carbon neutral by 2050.
+Together with building managers, Ingenium is taking up the challenge to make buildings carbon neutral by 2050.
 Besides the strict requirements imposed by Europe and the Flemish Government, important additional incentives are the long-term depreciation in value if no action is taken and the sharply increased energy prices that are already driving up facility costs.

 Together with partners, Ingenium develops strategic plans for building managers with a budget and timetable to achieve a carbon-neutral patrimony.
 We look beyond the requirements of the legislator, investigate the possibilities in the field of energy exchange, and guard against greenwashing.
 The focus is on limiting energy demand as much as possible, phasing out gas-fired installations, and using renewable energy.